Argentina stocks rebound, nudge all-time high

 "The MerVal joined in the external trend through Telecom and Brazil's Petrobras," said Diego Zabaleta, a trader with Besfamiglie brokerage.

-Telephone firm Telecom (TEC2.BA: Cotización) gained 3.16 percent to close at 16.3 pesos per share, while the Argentine branch of Brazilian state oil company Petrobras APBR.BA rose 1.92 percent to 132.5 pesos per share.
+Telephone firm Telecom (TEC2.BA) gained 3.16 percent to close at 16.3 pesos per share, while the Argentine branch of Brazilian state oil company Petrobras APBR.BA rose 1.92 percent to 132.5 pesos per share.

 On Wall Street, the Dow Jones industrials .DJI finished up 0.56 percent, lifting the Argentine stock market, which will be closed on Monday for a national holiday.